openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

 #.
 In the browser window for the edX exam, you see the result page for your
    exam.

-.. image edX exam ended Pending

    You can come back to this page to check for your proctoring session review results.

-   There are several possible statuses.
+There are several possible statuses for proctoring session results after you complete your exam.

   *  **Pending** -- This status indicates that the data for your proctoring session is being reviewed.
 It usually takes 2-3 days for results to